opencor/opencor-developer-documentation/src/prerequisites.rst

  Prerequisites
 ===============

-The following tools are required in order to develop, build , test, run and package OpenCOR:
+The following tools are required to develop, build , test, run and package OpenCOR:

 - `Git <https://git-scm.com/>`__: a distributed version control system;
 - `CMake <https://cmake.org/>`__ 3.14 or later: a cross-platform build system;